 Bamboo is a rapidly renewed resource.
 It’s usually available as a solid plank material, pre-finished in a limited color pallet.
 It comes in three or so patterns (edge, end, and strand) and is naturally anti-bacterial, hypoallergenic, and slightly harder than hardwood.

-Best: Tiletile
+Best: Tile

 Tile options have exploded in the past ten years.
 Tile can be ceramic, porcelain, or quarry tiles (each have their own traffic wear and performance preferences) and this material comes in almost infinite color possibilities, pattern selection, and sizes.
 Floor tiles need to be large format to minimize grout lines, and the same installation issues as those with stone tiles need to be considered.
 Like stone, it can be slippery when wet and requires some maintenance, but for the most part, tile is relatively worry-free.